Samuelcy/google-professional-cloud-architect/Notes/section-22-exploring-iam-and-project-organization-in-google-cloud-platform/IAM and Project Organization.md

 Resource Hierarchy - Recommendations for Enterprises
 - Create separate project for different environments:
 	- Complete isolation between test and production environments
-- Create separate folderes for each department:
+- Create separate folders for each department:
 	- Isolate production applications of one department from another
 	- We can create a shared folder for shared resources
 - One project per application per environment: